tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/cognitiveservices/bing-web-api-v7-reference.md

 <a name="identifiable"></a>
 ### Identifiable
-Defines the identify of a resource.
+Defines the identity of a resource.

 |Name|Value|Type|
 |----------|-----------|----------|